-At the beginning of each academic year, the dean of students or designee will schedule training for all members of the Community Standards Review Board.
-In consultation with the board, the dean of students or designee may, from time to time, schedule other such training to assist the board.
+At the beginning of each academic year, the dean of students, or that person's designee, will schedule training for all members of the CSRB.
+In consultation with the board, the dean of students, or that person's designee, may, from time to time, schedule other such training to assist the board.